fmaussion/salem/docs/gis.rst

     to a new reference frame (i, j) proportional to the projection's (x, y) frame.

-Transformations between datum and projections are handled by the pyproj library.
-Since most datasets nowadays are defined in the WGS 84 datum, from now on we will only be concerned about projections [#]_.
+Transformations between datums and projections is handled by several tools in the python ecosystem, for example `GDAL`_ or the more lightweight `pyproj`_, which is the tool Salem is using internally [#]_.

 The concept of Grid added by Salem is useful when transforming data between two structured datasets, or from an unstructured dataset to a structured one.